sanskrit/raw_etexts_english/blogs/manasataramgini/2009-01-23_the-two-mice-and-the-wolf.md

 +++
-title = "The mouse, the rat and thexa0wolf"
+title = "The mouse, the rat and the wolf"

 +++
 We were chasing one mouse.
 One rat was chasing us and so was a wolf.
 For